FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

-The Manager calls a Controller once, and the Controller then invokes the Measurer repeatedly until Controler decides it has enough information to return outputs.
+The Manager calls a Controller once, and the Controller then invokes the Measurer repeatedly until Controller decides it has enough information to return outputs.

 The part during which the Controller invokes the Measurer is termed the Search.
 Any work the Manager performs either before invoking the